Title Image: Gulnara Karimova

 3) Being a close relative of a strong ruler in this part of the world is sometimes a very tough gig.

-I remember the story my guide in Uzbekistan told me about Ulugh Beg (1394-1449), a Great Sultan in Uzbekistan’s illustrious history.
-Long story short, he ended up being beheaded by his oldest son.
+When I was in Uzbekistan my guide told me the story of Ulugh Beg (1394-1449).
+He was a Great Sultan in Uzbekistan’s illustrious history.
+Long story short, his oldest son had him beheaded.

 See Also: All My Asia Blogs